-Policy 2.7 Promote solid waste management practices that discourage attraction of wildlife.
+Policy 2.8 Promote solid waste management practices - such as WildSafe BC bin closure protocols - to discourage attraction of wildlife.

-Policy 2.8 Explore bylaw amendments and education for options to allow backyard husbandry of poultry while avoiding attracting wildlife.
+Policy 2.9 Explore bylaw amendments and education for options to allow backyard husbandry of poultry while avoiding attracting wildlife by using appropriate electric fencing.

-Policy 2.9 Explore, with public input, the merits of defining and initiating a system of municipal permitting prior to removal of the most significant, mature trees in the community.
+Policy 2.10 Explore, with public input, the merits of defining and initiating a system of municipal permitting prior to removal of the most significant, mature trees in the community.

-Policy 2.10 Given that all land in the community is proximate to watercourses and the ocean, and given the significant rainfall experienced in Ucluelet, discourage the cosmetic use of pesticides anywhere in the District.
+Policy 2.11 Given that all land in the community is proximate to watercourses and the ocean, and given the significant rainfall experienced in Ucluelet, discourage the cosmetic use of pesticides anywhere in the District.

-Policy 2.11 Lobby the provincial government to institute a province-wide system of regulating the cosmetic use and sale of pesticides.
+Policy 2.12 Lobby the provincial government to institute a province-wide system of regulating the cosmetic use and sale of pesticides.